 There are a wide range of dog food brands available, which can often make the selection process difficult and overwhelming.
 If you're a pet store owner, as the first point of contact, it is essential for you to provide dog owners with the confidence and reassurance that they are making the best decision for their dog's health and you're here to help.

-Giving advice to dog owners as a pet store owner
+Advising dog parents as a pet store owner

 If your client is changing their pet’s diet, it is important to discuss a gradual change of pet food over a period of 5-7 days, and sometimes even 2 weeks.
 This can be done by replacing 15%-25% of the old food with the new diet until only the new diet remains.

-Make sure dog owner knows the importance of gradually introducing new dog food.
+Make sure dog owner knows the importance of gradually introducing new food.

 Encourage the client to have a conversation with their veterinarian before switching their pet's diet.
 It's important that their vet knows what is going on for two reasons: